 Large mammals like raccoons, foxes, beavers, etc., should ideally be contained by a wildlife professional.
 Contact a wildlife rehabilitator first to see if they able to help.
 Sometimes that isn’t possible, or the animal is badly hurt or incapacitated enough to be safely contained by a member of the public.
 Keep the following safety tips in mind if you are going to try to contain a large mammal yourself.

 All mammals have teeth and claws, and will use them to protect themselves if they feel threatened.
-Never try to pick up an adult mammal like a raccoon, fox, or beaver with your hands — wearing gloves.
+Never try to pick up an adult mammal like a raccoon, fox, or beaver with your hands — even if you’re wearing gloves.
 It’s best and safest to use an indirect method to contain them.

 Remember – human safety first!
 If at any point you feel afraid or uncomfortable, contact a wildlife rehabilitator for advice.
 They can give you species-based tips and tricks, talk you through a tricky rescue, or possibly arrange capture by someone with more experience.
 If you do get bitten or scratched, call your family doctor for advice right away.